-Jessica Goldstein is the supervising producer of NPR Music.
-In this role she helps to define and lead many of NPR Music's major content initiatives across multiple platforms, including with the news magazines, podcasts and multimedia projects.
+Jessica Goldstein is the director of NPR's events and strategic initiatives.
+In this role, she directs the strategy and packaging of music, comedy and culture live events at NPR.
+Previously, Goldstein was the Senior Supervising Producer at NPR Music where she helped define and lead many of NPR Music's major content initiatives across multiple platforms, including with the news magazines, podcasts and multimedia projects.
 She recently led the team whose work on the Tiny Desk Concert Contest was nominated for a Digiday Award.
-Goldstein also directs the strategy and packaging of music, comedy and culture live events at NPR.

 From 2007 – 2011, Goldstein was a producer on NPR's Science Desk, contributing radio and multimedia stories on all of NPR's award-winning programs; she also was Robert Krulwich's producer and helped to create and edit his blog "Krulwich Wonders."
 From 1994 to 2007, Goldstein traveled around the world as the producer for the NPR/National Geographic Society collaboration Radio Expeditions, and was part of the Radio Expeditions team that was awarded the 2001 Alfred I. duPont-Columbia Silver Baton Award.